 Being a product engineering firm, we start a new project every other week.
 Most projects involve one Web interface or the other.
 With the ever changing landscape of Web development tools and trends, it becomes a daunting task to determine the stack we could use for Web Development.
-However, at least for the past few years, two competing Web development tools from two real world competitors are sharing the limelight to become numero uno.
+However, at least for the past few years, two competing Web development tools from two real-world competitors are sharing the limelight to become numero uno.
 The first one is the Google-backed Angular and the second one is the Facebook-backed ReactJS.

 Yes, there are other players who are trying to be in the limelight as well.
 But, we shall limit the scope of this discussion to the top two.

 To start with, comparing Angular and ReactJS is an apples to oranges comparison since the former is an end-to-end framework and the latter is just a view library.
-But over the years, each one of them have been able to command an active ecosystem around them.
+But over the years, each one of them has been able to command an active ecosystem around them.
 So, comparing them is not about the individual parts but the ecosystem on the whole.

 – Full fledged E2E framework.
 Opinionated code structuring (MVVM) makes it easy to maintain large codebases.